Idaho’s rural communities and entrepreneurs are at the heart of the state.

 44 Go!

 Rural Services manages the State of Idaho’s allocation of PAB.
 Each calendar year, the U.S. Department of Treasury allocates each state an amount of tax-exempt bonds that may be issued for privately funded activities like affordable housing and manufacturing facility projects.
-The Idaho Commerce director issues certificates that allow the private bonds to be sold as tax exempt.
-Rural Services ensures that the projects comply with Federal law and that Idaho does not exceed its volume cap.
+Click the link above to learn more.

 Idaho Rural Impact Strategy

-Rural Services supports the Idaho Rural Success Summit.
-This annual event brings together a variety of stakeholders from local, state, and federal government, tribes and non-profit organizations that provide community and economic development services in Idaho.
+Rural Services hosts the Idaho Rural Success Summit.
+This annual event brings together a variety of stakeholders from local, state, and federal government, tribes and non-profit organizations that provide community and economic development services in Idaho to share stories of rural success.
+Click the link above to learn more.

 Rural Services in partnership with Business Oregon conducts the Northwest Community Development Institute (NWCDI) an intensive and invigorating four-and-a-half-day training program designed for economic development professionals, community leaders and elected officials.
-NWCDI is affiliated with the national Community Development Council (CDC) and is one of five CDC sanctioned institutes and the only one west of the Rockies.
+Click the link above to learn more.

 Rural Services is responsible for the Idaho Main Street Program and its affiliation with Main Street America aka the National Main Street Program.
-Through Main Street communities learn time tested programmatic approaches to community revitalization focused on downtowns and business districts.
+Click the link to learn more.

 • This field is for validation purposes and should be left unchanged.